 What are considered Violent Crimes?

 Violent crimes can range from murder to assault with a deadly weapon.
 However, these crimes are almost always considered felonies.
-Here is a list of common violent crimes:
+Here is a list of common assaultive crimes:

 - Assault (see Texas Penal Code chapter 22),